Current Conditions Lawn Tips

 Mushrooms are caused by the right mixture of rain/moisture, cloudy days or shade, and rich organic material in the soil.

-On the bright side: Mushrooms are an indication that your yard has a lot of beneficial organic material in the soil.
+On the bright side: Mushrooms indicate that your yard has a good amount of beneficial organic material in the soil.
 Mushrooms help break down the organic material and make your soil more productive.

 What to do: There is no treatment to rid the lawn of mushrooms.
-However, once things dry out a bit and the weather pattern changes any new growth will cease.
+However, new growth will cease once things dry out and the weather pattern changes.
 The best thing to do is to pick the mushrooms and discard them in the trash.
 This will help reduce any spreading.